dlinh-n/dlinh-n.github.io/p/research.md

 <div style="line-height:75%;"> <br> </div>

 **The Econometrics of Matching with Transferable Utility: A Progress Report** (with <a href="https://econ.columbia.edu/econpeople/pierre-andre-chiappori-2/" target="_blank" rel="noopener noreferrer">Pierre-André Chiappori</a> and <a href="https://bsalanie.github.io/" target="_blank" rel="noopener noreferrer">Bernard Salanié</a>).
-October 2025. [<a href="https://bsalanie.github.io/files/CNSdraft21October2025.pdf" target="_blank" rel="noopener noreferrer">PDF</a>].
-Submitted.
+April 2026. [<a href="https://dlinh-n.github.io/f/wp/CNS12April2026.pdf" target="_blank" rel="noopener noreferrer">PDF</a>].
+Forthcoming in *Journal of Mechanism and Institution Design*.
 <details>
  <summary> Abstract </summary>
  <br>
  Since Choo and Siow (2006), a burgeoning literature has analyzed matching markets when utility is perfectly transferable and the joint surplus is separable.
-We take stock of recent methodogical developments in this area.
+We take stock of recent methodological developments in this area.
 Combining theoretical arguments and simulations, we show that the separable approach is reasonably robust to omitted variables and/or non-separabilities.
 We conclude with a caveat on data requirements and imbalanced datasets.
 </details>

 <div style="line-height:75%;"> <br> </div>